 But the truth is most insurers only pay out the current market value of your vehicle, which can be significantly less than you paid for it.
 Indeed, research shows that a car can lose up to 60% of its purchase price value in the first three years.
 This shortfall can cause consternation, especially if you didn't go through the small print of your policy – and particularly if you bought your car new.

 GAP insurance products vary and are often sold when a car is purchased brand new.
+How does gap insurance work in the UK and how much does gap insurance cover?
 Some help cover the original price of a car, while others organise repayments on outstanding loans.

 For the uninitiated, the world of GAP insurance can be confusing, with insurers offering a wide range of products, often with particular benefits and perks.

 Some of the most common GAP insurance products are: